anup26x11x2006/nicepage/README.md

-# NICEPAGE MADE By Anup.
+# NICEPAGE MADE BY Anup.